dedickinson/community/tutorials/deploy-dependency-track/index.md

 ### Deploy to Google Kubernetes Engine and Cloud SQL

-The Cloud Run version is a quick demo approach that uses an embedded H2 database.
+The Cloud Run pathway is a quick demo approach that uses an embedded H2 database.
 The recommended [Dependency Track resources]([https://docs.dependencytrack.org/getting-started/deploy-docker/]) are rather hefty with the API Server looking for 4 CPU cores and 16GB RAM - exceeding what we can get from Cloud Run.